 The product price will always be a determining factor whether the consumer buys a product or not.
 This is the reason why companies are very critical of their product costing system and make sure the prices they come up with, justify the quality of their products, including the demand of their products in the market today.

 Having a too expensive price would not translate success for the product while selling it a much cheaper price would also mean a loss for the company.
 Getting the right price through the established product costing system will solve this issue.

 In our introductory blog series on product costing system, we gave you a basic overview on how to establish a product costing system for your company.
 We gave away the standard formula on how to calculate for product costs and identify components of a product costing system.

-In this blog post, we look at different product costing systems used by manufacturing companies today and the specifications why they could be perfect for your OEM company.
+In this blog post, we look at different product costing systems used by manufacturing companies today and the specifications why they could be perfect for your OEM company or product development company.

 Two of the most common product costing systems used in manufacturing companies are process costing and job order costing.
 These two product costing systems are very popular because they are based on records with actual or estimated values of the production cost that can easily be translated for product costing.

 The values out of these product costing systems can easily be adjusted later as part of the production planning and control.
 There are also other manufacturing companies who prefer to use a product costing system such as activity-based costing or backflush costing due to certain factors which cannot be covered by the first two product costing systems mentioned above.